Wellingtons Grand Map of London

-After featuring many very modern maps on Mapping London thus far, it was a pleasure to hear about the Grand Map of London, produced by a small bespoke mapping company called Wellington’s Travel.
-Their idea is to produce an up-to-date map of London, featuring the latest City skyscrapers and other modern landmarks, as well as the more traditional “Ye Olde” buildings in the capital.
+After featuring many very modern maps on Mapping London thus far, it was a pleasure to hear about the Grand Map of London, produced by a small bespoke mapping company called Wellingtons Travel.
+Their idea was to produce an up-to-date map of London, featuring the latest City skyscrapers and other modern landmarks, as well as the more traditional “Ye Olde” buildings in the capital.
 In essence, it is a new map but with a distinctly antiquated look to it.
 Notable buildings are drawn in an isometric 3D style (kind of like a pretty version of the Google maps 3D building outlines) while other built-up blocks appear as hand-drawn shaded areas.
 Rivers and parks have similar, watercolour-style detail added to them.
 The Shard (which isn’t even fully built yet) appears, beside a free-floating and “steaming” HMS Belfast.
 The overall pastel brown, green and blue shades of the map are pleasing to the eye.
-Could that be Boris on his bike near City Hall?
+Could that be ex-Mayor Boris on his bike near City Hall?

 See more maps featured on Mapping London